differential-network-analysis/dnaici/demo/README.md

 **Usage**: Nucleosome density are the input to the module `DNAICI.preprocess_omics_map2hic()` when preprocessing multi-omics datasets.

-**Note**: DNase-seq of nucleosome density in zero and one hour of E2 treated MCF7 cells were from literature [2](https://www.nature.com/articles/s41467-019-09320-9), while ATAC-Seq in tamoxifen-resistant MCF7TR cells were obtained from [5](https://www.nature.com/articles/s41556-020-0514-z).
+**Note**: DNase-seq of nucleosome density in zero and one hour of E2 treated MCF7 cells were from Ref [2](https://www.nature.com/articles/s41467-019-09320-9), while ATAC-Seq in tamoxifen-resistant MCF7TR cells were obtained from Ref [5](https://www.nature.com/articles/s41556-020-0514-z).

 ## Histone marker